-A four-year and five-year cohort graduation rate will be reported on report cards for high schools, career and technology centers, and school districts.
+A four-year and five-year cohort graduation rate will be reported on report cards for high schools, and school districts.
 The graduation rate for subgroups will also be reported.
+The number of students graduating in the four-year and five-year cohorts will also be reported.